Northeast Economic Region Workforce Insights

 Workforce Composition by Status

-In the most recent month, Full-time Employment decreased by 100 jobs from last month and remained unchanged compared to the same month last year.
+In the most recent month, Full-time Employment increased by 200 jobs from last month and decreased by 2,900 jobs compared to the same month last year.

-The number of Unemployed individuals decreased by 100 people from the previous month and increased by 400 people compared to last year.
+The number of Unemployed individuals decreased by 100 people from the previous month and decreased by 100 people compared to last year.

 Loading...